barretodavid/starknetjs-issue/README.md

 You'll need to have NodeJS 20 or higher and install the script dependencies with `npm install`.

-Run the script with `npm run deploy` and see it fail.
+Build the contract with `scarb build` and then run the deploy script with `npm run deploy` to see the error message.
+Make sure to run the script twice so it's an attempt at redeclaring the smart contract.